matomo-org/plugin-QueuedTracking/README.md

 ## Changelog

+0.1.4

+- Monitor does now input information whether a processor is currently processing the queue and for how long a processor has the lock.
+- Added a new command `queuedtracking:lock-status` that outputs only the status of a lock.
+This command can also unlock the lock by using the option `--unlock`.

+0.1.2

-0.1.2 - Updated description on Marketplace
+- Updated description on Marketplace

+0.1.0

-0.1.0 - Initial Release
+- Initial Release

 ## Support